xapp-ai/documentation/docs/development/running-locally.md

     - Download the credentials, add them to your `.aws/credentials` file as a profile.
     - Run `export AWS_PROFILE=profile-name` before you start your local server.

+1. Start your local server for your application
+    - If you are using one of the provided templates or starter projects, run `yarn start` from the root of the project

 1. Make sure you have the correct settings in your .env file at the root of the project you are running:

     ```env